Bodego (2023)

 Bodego Cares, From Start to Finish

-The primary goal of Bodego is to ensure the formation of eco-friendly habits within users without making it a hassle in a busy, consumer lifestyle.
+The primary goal of Bodego is to ensure the formation of eco-friendly habits and choices within users without making it a hassle in a busy, consumer lifestyle.
+This in turn, influences companies to adopt more sustainable practices in the production of their products.

 Problem Space 🔭